ggarra13/mrv2/docs/sphinx/en/user_docs/faq.rst

     type chrome://flags/#ozone-platform-hint in the URL field
     change Preferred Ozone platform setting to Auto close and re-launch chromium which will run as a Wayland client.

+  Note that Chrome's Wayland support is currently very buggy.

 Windows
 =======